finleyjchen/fjchen-gatsby-blog/src/pages/using-notion/index.md

 date: '2019-02-04'
 ---

-I have just recently picked up [Notion](https://notion.so), a personal productivity tool.
-It's advertised as a workspace for notes, to-do lists, small databases, and documents.
+I've been using an application called [Notion](https://notion.so), a personal productivity tool.
+It's advertised as a workspace for notes, to-do lists, small databases, and documents, but users have found many more ways to use Notion.